-It's so hard to choose a counsellor, isn't it?
+It's hard to choose a counsellor, isn't it?
 So many lists and directories, so much strange jargon and terminology.
 How do you decide who to pick?
-I'm qualified, educated, have some life-experience, I'm female and middle-aged.
+I'm qualified and accredited, educated, have some life-experience, I'm female and middle-aged.
 I think I'm warm, approachable and have a down-to-earth personality.
 I aim to provide a place where you feel safe, respected and heard.
 Finding the right "fit" is important so if you'd like to find out more about how I work please do get in touch.
 You can also read more below.

 I work with adults of all ages who come with a wide range of issues.